Hello, my name is April, and I’m an “approval addict,” recovering with the occasional relapse.

 I was living in a self-imposed prison.
 Even though I wanted desperately to belong, to be loved, to feel safe in the world…I was trying to be someone I wasn’t, so anxiety was my only real companion.

-The gold stars I was chasing were leading me away from the life I really wanted.
+The gold stars I was chasing led me away from the life I really wanted.
 I was trying to win over people I didn’t like.
 I was in a prestigious job for the prestige, nothing else.
-I was letting the bathroom scale dictate my self worth and I was racking up more credit card debt trying to look perfect.
+I was letting the bathroom scale dictate my self worth, and I was racking up more credit card debt, trying to look perfect.

 I had created a life that didn’t fit me, just to fit in.
-I was maintaining a persona that wasn’t me, so I could feel good about myself.
+I was maintaining a persona that wasn’t me so that I could feel good about myself.
 But it wasn’t working and I couldn’t figure out why.
-I thought the solution was to achieve more, lose more weight, do better, be better.
+I thought the solution was to achieve more, lose more weight, do better, and be better.

 It’s Normal to Want Approval

 The thing is, it’s normal to want approval.
 In fact, it’s a biological drive.
 But “fitting in” is not true belonging.
-A lot of women don’t feel safe being themselves, so they settle.
+Many women don’t feel safe being themselves, so they settle.
 They settle by hiding parts of themselves they don’t want other people to know about — their quirks, bad decisions, things other people did to them…